 I learned my trade as an in-house lawyer working for large corporations including Pratt & Whitney Canada and Kingfisher plc.
 Highlights included working on one of the first aerospace joint ventures in Russia after the break-up of the Soviet Union, and a pioneering retail joint venture in China in the late 1990s.

 My visit to China in 2000 was a turning point.
-I saw how the headlong rush for economic growth and industrialisation, whilst bringing benefits, also destroyed livelihoods and had massive environmental consequences.
+I saw how the headlong rush for economic growth and industrialisation, whilst bringing benefits, also destroys livelihoods and causes massive environmental harm.
 I have always had a passion for nature and I could not reconcile this with the work I was doing.

 “Over the last year, as we have birthed a new company and raised equity funding, we've felt guided and reassured throughout the turbulent times, knowing that you are at the end of the phone when we need you.”